matteosox/tubthumper/.github/CONTRIBUTING.md

 We use Docker as a clean, reproducible development environment within which to build, test, generate docs, and so on.
 See the [Setup Development Environment](#setup-development-environment) to get that working.
 Running things natively isn't a supported/maintained thing.

-Once you've got Docker setup and built the `cicd` image, you should be able to run the full test suite, as discussed [below](#tests).
-You should also be able to build the documentation, also discussed [further down](#documentation).
+Once you've got Docker setup and built the `matteosox/tubthumper-cicd` image using the `cicd/setup.sh` shell script as discussed [below](#setup-development-environment), you should be able to run the full test suite, discussed [further down](#tests).

 ## Requirements